OmPrakashMallik2/Bank-Management-System-Using-Java/README.md

 - `BankManagementSystem.java`: Main class containing the banking functionalities.
 - `Main.java`: Entry point for the application.

+## Output Interface

+### Creating a New Account

+1. **Choose your option:**
+   - Select '1' to create a new account.

+2. **Enter your details:**
+   - Provide your name, date of birth, Aadhaar number, mobile number, email, address, and initial balance.

+3. **Account Created Successfully:**
+   - A new account will be created with a unique account number and pin.

+### Logging In

+1. **Choose your option:**
+   - Select '2' to log in to your account.

+2. **Enter Account Number and Pin:**
+   - Input your account number and pin for authentication.

+3. **Access Account Menu:**
+   - Upon successful login, you'll have options like cash withdrawal, balance check, account details, etc.

+### Forgot Pin

+1. **Choose your option:**
+   - Select '3' if you forgot your pin.

+2. **Reset Options:**
+   - Reset your pin using account number, date of birth, Aadhaar number, or mobile number.

+3. **Confirmation:**
+   - Confirm the pin reset and receive new pin details.

+### Exiting the System

+1. **Choose your option:**
+   - Select '4' to exit the system.

+2. **Thank You Message:**
+   - Receive a thank you message and exit the system.

+### Transactions and Statements

+1. **Choose your option:**
+   - Inside the account menu, select '6' to view transaction statements.

+2. **Transaction Details:**
+   - Displayed details include transaction number, amount, statement, available balance, and date.

+Feel free to explore various options in the interactive menu to manage your account efficiently.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.